 Carbon monoxide (CO) is colorless and odorless.
 If you have an alarm, evacuate the structure and call 911.
 Read the manufacturer's documentation for maintenance and know the indications of a low battery.

-As of July 1, 2011, the Carbon Monoxide Poisoning Prevention Act (Senate Bill – SB 183) will require all single-family homes with an attached garage or a fossil fuel source to install carbon monoxide alarms within the home by July 1, 2011.
-Owners of multi-family leased or rental dwellings, such as apartment buildings, have until January 1, 2013 to comply with the law.
-Click here for FAQs on Carbon Monoxide.
+As of July 1, 2011, the Carbon Monoxide Poisoning Prevention Act (Senate Bill-SB183) will require all single-family homes with an attached garage or a fossil fuel source to install carbon monoxide alarms within the home by July 1, 2011.
+Owners of multi-family leased or rental dwellings, such as apartment buildings, had until January1, 2013, to comply with the law.
+See the following document for additional information on Carbon Monoxide: